LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Installation

-This extension can be installed directly from VSCode, from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=LogtalkDotOrg.logtalk-for-vscode&ssr=false#overview), or by downloading its `.vsix` file and selecting `'Extensions: Install from VSIX...'` command from the command palette.
+This extension can be installed directly from [VSCode](https://code.visualstudio.com/), from its [Marketplace](https://marketplace.visualstudio.com/items?itemName=LogtalkDotOrg.logtalk-for-vscode), or by [downloading](https://github.com/LogtalkDotOrg/logtalk-for-vscode/releases/latest) its `.vsix` file and selecting the "Extensions: Install from VSIX..." command from the command palette.
+It can also be installed directly from [VSCodium](https://vscodium.com/) or by downloading its `.vsix` file from its [Marketplace](https://marketplace.visualstudio.com/items?itemName=LogtalkDotOrg.logtalk-for-vscode).
 See [Development](#development) for details on how the generate the extension `.vsix` file for a git version.

 This extension **must** be configured before it can be used.
 Notably, the following settings are required: